bitcoin/bitcoin/CONTRIBUTING.md

 Emergencies and bug fixes are outside the scope of merge windows.

 ## <a name="considerit"></a> Consider.it
-By voting on issues, Bitcoin Classic creates a democratic consensus amoung all those using this implementation.
+By voting on issues, Bitcoin Classic aims to create a collective deliberation among all those using this implementation.
 Every vote must be respected by 3 groups: users, miners, and developers. **The votes are interpreted as such:**

 - Each vote goes from -1 to 1, with 0 at neutral/undecided
 - In the Miner vote, each Miner's vote is multiplied by their hashpower
 - Only verified users have votes.

-Voting is a continous process.
+As voting is a continuous process, all voters are encouraged to vote for a pull request only if they believe it has been thoroughly tested, reviewed, and fitting of any other criteria the voter holds fit.
+If any vote is found to be subject of vote manipulation the vote will be considered void.

 ## <a name="codeofconduct"></a> Code of Conduct